-- provides that CEOC and its subsidiaries provide (a) certain corporate services and back office support, including payroll, accounting, risk management, tax, finance, recordkeeping, financial statement preparation and audit support, legal, treasury functions, regulatory compliance, insurance, information systems, office space and corporate and other centralized services and (b) certain advisory and business management services, including developing business strategies, executing financing transactions and structuring acquisitions and joint ventures; - allows the parties to modify the terms and conditions of CEOC's performance of any of the services and to request additional services from time to time; and

-• provides for payment of a service fee to CEOC in exchange for the provision of services, plus a margin of 10%.
+- provides that CEOC and its subsidiaries provide (a) certain corporate services and back office support, including payroll, accounting, risk management, tax, finance, recordkeeping, financial statement preparation and audit support, legal, treasury functions, regulatory compliance, insurance, information systems, office space and corporate and other centralized services and (b) certain advisory and business management services, including developing business strategies, executing financing transactions and structuring acquisitions and joint ventures; - allows the parties to modify the terms and conditions of CEOC's performance of any of the services and to request additional services from time to time; and - provides for payment of a service fee to CEOC in exchange for the provision of services, plus a margin of 10%.

-In addition, the shared service agreements pursuant to which CEOC provides similar services to Planet Hollywood, Harrah's New Orleans, Bally's Las Vegas, The Quad and Cromwell that were in place prior to the transactions continue to remain in force.
+In addition, the shared service agreements pursuant to which CEOC provides similar services to Planet Hollywood, Harrah's New Orleans, Bally's Las Vegas, The LINQ Hotel & Casino and Cromwell that were in place prior to the transactions continue to remain in force.

-The Combined and Consolidated Condensed Statements of Comprehensive Income/(Loss) reflects an allocation of both expenses incurred in connection with these shared services agreements and directly billed expenses incurred through Caesars Entertainment and CEOC.
+The Combined and Consolidated Condensed Statements of Operations and Comprehensive Income/(Loss) reflects an allocation of both expenses incurred in connection with these shared services agreements and directly billed expenses incurred through Caesars Entertainment and CEOC.
 General corporate expenses have been allocated based on a percentage of revenue, or on another basis (such as headcount), depending upon the nature of the general corporate expense being allocated.
-We recorded allocated general corporate expenses (including at times a 10% surcharge) and directly billed expenses totaling \$23.0 million and \$46.2 million for the three and six months ended June 30, 2014, respectively and \$22.1 million and \$44.8 million for the three and six months ended June 30, 2014, respectively and \$22.1 million and \$44.8 million for the three and six months ended June 30, 2014, respectively and Consolidated Condensed for allocated and directly billed expenses is recorded in Payables to related party in the Combined and Consolidated Condensed Balance Sheets and was \$8.0 million and \$2.5 million, respectively.
+We recorded allocated general corporate expenses (including at times a 10% surcharge) and directly billed expenses totaling \$30.0 million and \$76.2 million for the three and nine months ended September 30, 2014, respectively and \$22.7 million and \$67.5 million for the three and nine months ended September 30, 2013 respectively.
+As of September 30, 2014 and December 31, 2013, the net payable balances for allocated and directly billed expenses is recorded in Payables to related party in the Combined and Consolidated Condensed Balance Sheets.
+See Formation of Caesars Enterprise Services, LLC below for additional information regarding the management services agreement with CEOC.